tonsky/tongue/README.md

 Tongue is very simple yet capable:

-- It comes with no built-in knowledge of world locales.
-It has all the tooling for you to define locales yourself thought.
 - Dictionaries are just Clojure maps.
 - Translations are either strings, template strings or arbitrary functions.
+- It comes with no built-in knowledge of world locales.
+It has all the tooling for you to define locales yourself though.
 - It can be used from both Clojure and ClojureScript.

 In contrast with other i18n solutions relying on complex and limiting string-based syntax for defining pluralization, wording, special cases etc, Tongue lets you use arbitrary functions.
 It gives you convenience, code reuse and endless possibilities.

+As a result you have a library that handles exaclty your case well with as much detail and precision as you need.

 ### Who’s using Tongue?